jdeschamps/EMU-guide/uiproperty.md

   - "0"
   - "false"

 Note that 0/1 or true/false have lower priority and in case of redundancy the actual On/Off states or the static methods will prevail.
+The methods TwoStateUIProperty::setUIpropertyValueByState or TwoStateUIProperty::setUIpropertyValueByStateIndex can also help avoid collision.

 TwoStateUIProperties provide also the following convenience methods: